Edmund Estephane

 Estephane won his seat at the general election held on 11 December 2006.
-In the government of Prime Minister John Compton, sworn in on 19 December 2006, Estephane was named Minister in the Ministry of Trade, Industry and Commerce.
-In early June 2007 he became Minister of Health, and in the next cabinet reshuffle on September 12, 2007, following Compton's death, he became Minister for Labour, Information and Broadcasting.
+In the government of Prime Minister John Compton, sworn in on 19 December 2006, Estephane was named Minister of the Ministry of Trade, Industry and Commerce.
+In early June 2007, he became Minister of Health, and in the next cabinet reshuffle on September 12, 2007, following Compton's death, he became Minister for Labour, Information and Broadcasting.
 Edmund Estaphane lost his palimentary seat to Saint Lucia Labour Party candidate Alfred Prospere in the 2021 Saint Lucia General Election.